 Your identity can be affected when you’re in school, at your workplace or in your own home.
 This is because you might feel like you need to change your identity to fit in with others, or to hide certain aspects away from friends and family.
 There may be some peer pressure to be someone you’re not.

 How can you find your identity?

 - Try new thing and see what fits best for you

 - Step outside of your comfort zone

 - Find people who enjoy the same things as you

 - Observe your feelings

-- Ask yourself, who do you relate to and look up too
+- Ask yourself – who do you relate to and look up to?

 Perceptions from other people on your identity

 Overall, everyone has a different opinion on identity.
-Some people say that it is who you are when nobody’s around and some people say it’s the opposite where you show your true self to people around you.
-However, sometimes people struggle with showing you they are because of the perceptions from others.
+Some people say that it is who you are when nobody’s around and some people say it’s the opposite; you show your true self to people around you.
+However, sometimes people struggle with being their true self because of the perceptions from others.

 Finding your identity involves letting go of your judgement, both from others and from yourself, and seeing what you learn about yourself each day.
 It’s about self-understanding.